Projection and field aliasing

 }

-For example, the following query updates a Store collection document to add a stock field.
-The stock field contains a reference to a Product collection document.
+For example, the following query updates a Product collection document to add a category field.
+The category field contains a reference to a Category collection document.

 ?.update({